 The processor is the brain and heartbeat of the computer.
 People talk about how fast they are and that faster is better.
 A sleek Porsche is faster than a Honda Civic or a Toyota Prius.
 But a Porsche won’t get you to the grocery store much faster because of speed limits and stop lights.
 Like cars are limited by rules of the road, processor speeds are limited by the speed of WiFi, disk drives, and if it has to stop and start with limited memory.
 (More on that in a minute.)

 Like cars, processor models have names.
 They might be Intel i3, i5, i7, or I9.
 They might be AMD Athlon or Ryzen.
 You might see a reference to quad core or 6-core (similar to cars and cylinders).
 If you’re driving to the grocery store, a four cylinder car will get you there just like a V8, but is cheaper to buy (and probably have a lesser top speed, but if the speed limit is 55, does it matter?).
 Cores help with multi-tasking; however the software must be written to use multiple cores.
-Most standard software won’t use more than one core.
+Most standard software won’t require using more than two cores.

 Which one do you need?
 Honestly, I wouldn’t sweat it.
 If you’re doing mostly Internet surfing, email, and Cricut Design Space, any of the processors will be just fine.
 You likely won’t notice the difference.
 If you’re using graphics software like Photoshop or Illustrator, you will want to check the software specs and make sure.
 What you really want is RAM.